 Have you received an installation quote? (optional)

-These results assume that your FITs eligibility date falls within the current period.
+These results assume that your FITs eligibility date falls within the period above.

 Bear in mind that applying for FITs within this period doesn't guarantee you the generation tariff originally assigned to this period nor guarantee eligibility for funding.